-India is predominantly agriculture based economy.
-The art and science of agriculture is widely practiced and perfected since ancient times.
+India is predominantly agriculture-based economy.
+The art and science of agriculture are widely practised and perfected since ancient times.
 Agriculture is the most crucial sector for ensuring food, nutritional security, sustainable development and for the alleviation of poverty.
-It is the key sector in India for generating employment opportunities for the vast majority of the population particularly in rural areas.
-The agriculture sector of India has occupied almost 43% of geographical area and provides 52% of the total number of jobs available out of which morethan 80% are from rural India.
-The Indian agriculture sector contributes around 18.1 percent to the GDP and exporting $49 billion worth of agricultural products, making it the seventh largest agricultural exporter worldwide.
+It is the key sector in India for generating employment opportunities for the vast majority of the population, particularly in rural areas.
+The agriculture sector in India has occupied almost 43% of the geographical area and provides 52% of the total number of jobs available out of which more than 80% are from rural India.
+The Indian agriculture sector contributes around 18.1 per cent to the GDP and exporting $49 billion worth of agricultural products, making it the seventh largest agricultural exporter worldwide.

 Today, India has a large ICAR-AU network with 66 Agricultural Universities (with 265 constituent colleges) out of which 56 are State Agricultural Universities (including 16 specialized Veterinary and Animal Sciences and Horticulture and Forestry Sciences Universities), 1 Central Agricultural University, Imphal, 5 deemed-to-be-universities (four of them are ICAR Institutes – IARI, IVRI, NDRI and CIFE, the fifth being Allahabad Agricultural Institute, Allahabad (also known as Sam Higginbottom Institute of Agriculture, Technology & Sciences (SHIATS)), 4 Central Universities having agricultural faculty (Varanasi; AMU, Aligarh; Vishwa Bharti, Shantiniketan and Nagaland University, Medziphema) awarding various kinds of degrees in different disciplines of agricultural, veterinary and allied sciences.
 Agricultural education in some traditional universities of the country where about 50 agricultural colleges affiliated to 16 general universities, and 7 Indian Institutes of Technology (IIT) are also imparting education and research in agriculture science and technology.